memesteroidfun/memewars/README.md

-# MemeWarsPythImmutable
+# memewars

 A Solidity smart contract for meme-based gaming on the blockchain.

 ## Overview

-MemeWarsPythImmutable is a smart contract that implements a meme-based battle system where players can engage in strategic gameplay using meme tokens.
+memewars is a smart contract that implements a meme-based battle system where players can engage in strategic gameplay using meme tokens.

 ## Getting Started